8 Best Portable Golf Launch Monitors – 2023 Reviews & Buying Guide

 FlightScope Mevo Portable Launch Monitor

-The FlightScope Mevo is lauded both by critics and consumers, and has some of the highest ratings for a portable launch monitor we’ve seen.
+The FlightScope Mevo, the little brother of the Mevo Plus, is lauded both by critics and consumers, and has some of the highest ratings for a portable launch monitor we’ve seen.
 It has also been used by high-profile Tour players like Bryson DeChambeau.

-It can be used anywhere: on the range, on the course, or at home, but you’ll need a smartphone or tablet to display the data.
-To practice at home with real balls, you’ll need to set up a hitting net or screen.
+This pocket-sized launch monitor can be used anywhere: on the range, on the course, or at home, but you’ll need a smartphone or tablet to display the data.
+To practice at home with real balls, you’ll need to set up a hitting net or impact screen.

 The Mevo provides real-time performance data, and it also has a video capture feature that you can use to spot flaws in your swing.
-It’s small enough that it can fit in the palm of your hand.
+It’s small enough that it can fit in the palm of your hand, so it that sense it can be considered truly portable.

 How It Works